-The proprietor/trustees/committee should also ensure the following:-
+The Pre School Leader (DSL) should also ensure the following: -

-- that the safeguarding and child protection policy is made available to parents and carers. - that all staff and volunteers are properly checked to make sure they are safe to work with the children who attend our setting. - that the setting has procedures for handling allegations of abuse made against members of staff (including the Pre-School Leader/Administration Manager) or volunteers. - the safe and appropriate use of cameras, mobile phones, technology and on line equipment within the setting.
+- that the safeguarding and child protection policy is available to parents and carers. - that all staff and volunteers are checked to make sure they are safe to work with the children who attend our setting.

-- the Counter Terrorism and Security Act 2015 which places a duty on early years and childcare providers "to have due regard to the need to prevent people from being drawn into terrorism" (The Prevent Duty) is implemented, taking into account the Local Safeguarding Children's Board 'Prevent' policies, protocols and procedures and ensuring the Fundamental British Values are implemented as stated in the EYFS. - a Designated Safeguarding Officer (DSO) is appointed who has lead responsibility for dealing with all safeguarding issues in our setting. - Our procedures will be annually reviewed and up-dated.
+- that the setting has procedures for handling allegations of abuse made against members of staff (including the Playleader/Manager) or volunteers. - the safe and appropriate use of cameras, mobile phones, technology, and online equipment within the setting. - the Counter Terrorism and Security Act 2015 which places a duty on early years and childcare providers "to have due regard to the need to prevent people from being drawn into terrorism" (The Prevent Duty) is implemented, taking into account the Local authorities Prevent' policies, protocols and procedures and ensuring the Fundamental British Values are implemented as stated in the EYFS. - a Designated Safeguarding Lead (DSL) is appointed who has lead responsibility for dealing with all safeguarding issues in our setting.
+(See key personnel) - Training is delivered regularly in house during each half term and is on our staff meeting agenda half termly. - We display important documents and notes and guidance in our staff room - All staff receive CPD Safeguarding training every two years and DSL and DDSL undertake Level 3 training every two years. - DLS attends termly safeguarding forums led by Devon County Council and feeds back to all staff. - Our procedures will be reviewed annually and updated.